miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - inside we define properties that all Employee objects must have
 - sets the initial state of the object by assigning the values of the object's properties
 - init initializes each new instance of the class
-- can have any number of params
+- can have any number of params, but the first one should be always "self"

 How to call a method from the parent class: